-Nurses use fetal monitoring strips to provide doctors information to diagnose signs of fetal distress adequately.
+Nurses use fetal monitoring strips to provide doctors with information to diagnose signs of fetal distress adequately.
 When distress is noticed, the obstetrician can start a C-section to ensure the baby is removed quickly, avoiding adverse consequences caused by a neonatal stroke birth injury.

 Preventing Neonatal Strokes

 While strokes occur most often in adults leading to significant morbidity and mortality, pediatric strokes or acquired brain injuries occur in children, newborns, and fetuses.
-In addition, a child's stroke can be significantly devastating when the injuries are caused through medical negligence or a delayed diagnosis.
+In addition, a child’s stroke can be significantly devastating when the injuries are caused by medical negligence or a delayed diagnosis.

 Some doctors recommend magnesium sulfate administered to pregnant women before early preterm birth to help reduce the increased risk of cerebral palsy.
 However, some treatments have adverse risk effects leading to hypoxic events and neonatal strokes.